Schwitzd/IaC-HomeK3s/README.md

 ## Networking

 This cluster is configured as a **dual-stack environment**, supporting both IPv4 and IPv6 across all components.
-While I don’t strictly need IPv6 in my home network, I saw it as a great opportunity to learn and experiment with it in a real-world setup.
+While I don't strictly need IPv6 in my home network, I saw it as a great opportunity to learn and experiment with it in a real-world setup.

 The networking stack is built around **Cilium**, which is responsible for: